RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: Concluding remarks

 \section{Concluding remarks}

-In this paper, we have designed and implemented RAPID, the first mm-wave \ac{jcr} system performing high resolution sensing of human \ac{md} signatures through standard-compliant IEEE~802.11ay packets.
-RAPID uses the in-packet TRN field, as specified by the 802.11ay standard, to estimate the channel impulse response.
+In this paper, we have designed and implemented RAPID, the first \ac{mmwave} \ac{jcr} system performing high-resolution sensing of human \ac{md} signatures through standard-compliant IEEE~802.11ay packets.
+RAPID uses the in-packet TRN fields, as specified by the 802.11ay standard, to estimate the channel impulse response.
 This makes it possible to perform joint tracking and localization of multiple people freely moving in an indoor environment.
-In addition, their \ac{md} signatures are extracted by analyzing the phase difference between subsequent packets, which allows RAPID to perform advanced sensing tasks such as simultaneous activity recognition and person identification, with radar-level accuracy.
-RAPID successfully combines the high resolution sensing capabilities of mm-wave radars with the scalability and ease of deployment of existing communication hardware, allowing the seamless integration of multiple \ac{ap}s.
-We implemented multiple RAPID \ac{ap}s with full-duplex capabilities on an FPGA-based \ac{sdr} platform equipped with phased antenna arrays, and we have thoroughly evaluated the system performance through an extensive measurement campaign.
-Our results show that $2$ combined RAPID-\ac{ap}s can track up to $5$ subjects concurrently moving in an indoor environment, achieving accuracies of up to $93\%$ and $90\%$ for activity recognition and person identification, respectively.
+In addition, their \ac{md} signatures are extracted by analyzing the phase difference between subsequent packets, which enables advanced sensing tasks such as continuous \ac{har} and person identification, with radar-level accuracy.
+RAPID successfully combines the high-resolution sensing capabilities of \ac{mmwave} radars with the scalability and ease of deployment of existing communication hardware, allowing the seamless integration of multiple \ac{ap}s.
+We implemented two RAPID \ac{ap}s with full-duplex capabilities on an FPGA-based \ac{sdr} platform equipped with phased antenna arrays, and we have thoroughly evaluated the system performance through an extensive measurement campaign.
+Our results show that $2$ combined RAPID-\ac{ap}s can track up to $5$ subjects concurrently moving in an indoor environment, achieving accuracies of up to $94\%$ and $90\%$ for \ac{har} and person identification, respectively.
+Moreover, in \ac{har}, RAPID performs significantly better than standard sub-$6$~GHz sensing, showing better capability of distinguishing similar activities and generalizing to new environments and unkwnown subjects.

-Future research includes the combination of our system with sub-$6$~GHz radios, to combine the points of strength of both frequency domains: while mm-wave signals are ideal for localization, tracking and \ac{md} extraction, systems operating at lower frequencies can take advantage of the accurate location and tracking performance of mm-wave radios to extract other vital parameters such as the heart rate.
-Other improvements are possible, such as devising additional data fusion strategies for the multiple \ac{ap} setup.
+Future research directions includes the combination of our system with sub-$6$~GHz radios, to benefit from the points of strength of both frequency domains: while \ac{mmwave} signals are ideal for localization, tracking and \ac{md} extraction, systems operating at lower frequencies can improve the recognition of movements that do not involve a large displacement in the radial direction with respect to the receiver (e.g., sitting down), thanks to their richer multipath environment.
+Other research avenues include {\it (i)} extending the RAPID system to bistatic network configurations, where sending and receiving units do not share a common phase reference, {\it (ii)} devising additional data fusion strategies for multiple \acp{ap} and {\it (iii)} assessing the sensing performance limits at \acp{mmwave} as a function of number and location of the \acp{ap}, size of the indoor space to be monitored, people density and number and type of objects in the environment, which may lead to occlusions and spurious reflections.